5 WAYS YOUR BAD CREDIT IS HOLDING YOU BACK

 If you currently have bad credit, do not despair.
 There are several things you can do to improve your credit score.
 Most importantly, pay on time and don’t carry high balances.
 These two things when combined with time – will lead to an improved score.
 Just stay on target.

-If you need help getting your budget and your credit back on track, we have a FREE Seven-Step Money Foundations course to help you get your finances and credit in check.
+If you need help getting your budget and your credit back on track, check out our Your Money 101 workbook and other resources in the sidebar or visit our ETSY shop.